jellyfin/jellyfin.org/docs/general/installation/linux.md

 ```

 Assuming you desire Jellyfin to run as a non-root user, `chmod` all files and directories to your normal login user and group.
-Also make the startup script above executable.
+Also, make the startup script above executable.

 ```sh
 sudo chown -R user:group *
 sudo chmod u+x jellyfin.sh
 ```

-Finally you can run it.
+Finally, you can run it.
 You will see lots of log information when run, this is normal.
 Setup is as usual in the web browser.